K-1 Fiance Visa Port of Entry Summary

 Travel to and Enter The United States

 Back your bags, get your tickets,and fly to the United States.
 Also, don’t forget your passport with Visa and your unopened visa envelope.

 As a final point in your Visa, you need to go through the K-1 Fiance Visa Port of Entry.
-Terefore, don’t risk being denied entry to the United States based on bringing something prohibited or restricted.
-For this reason, click here to see what is prohibited or restricted to bring to the United States.
+Therefore, don’t risk being denied entry to the United States based on bringing something prohibited or restricted.
+For this reason, see what is prohibited and restricted to bring to the United States.

 On your way, you are given a Form 6059B Customs declaration form to fill out for each family for anything that you need to declare.
 Fill out this form before you arrive.
 When you enter the United States, you proceed to the line for the immigration interview.

 Stand in Line for Immigration Interview